FinReporting: An Agentic Workflow for Localized Reporting of Cross-Jurisdiction Financial Disclosures: Introduction

 \item We present \model{}, a system for localized reporting of cross-jurisdiction financial disclosures across heterogeneous reporting standards and formats, enabling unified canonical alignment and consistent cross-market interpretation.

-\item We implement an auditable agentic workflow that integrates rule-based extraction, ontology-guided canonicalization, and constrained LLM-based verification and repair, producing structured outputs with explicit audit trails, anomaly flags, and quality signals.
+\item We implement an auditable agentic workflow that integrates rule-based extraction, ontology-guided canonicalization, and constrained LLM-based verification and repair, producing structured outputs with explicit audit trails, anomaly flags, and quality signals (see Figure~\ref{fig:pipeline}).

-\item We develop an interactive demonstration interface that allows users to explore localized financial statements, inspect verification evidence and audit trails, and export structured reports for transparent analysis and downstream applications.
+\item We develop an interactive interface that allows users to explore localized financial statements, inspect verification evidence and audit trails, and export structured reports for transparent analysis and downstream applications.

-Beyond these contributions, \model departs from prior financial extraction systems by operationalizing verification-centered localization: rather than treating LLMs as free-form generators, we integrate canonical alignment and constrained guardrails to ensure structured, auditable, and cross-jurisdictionally consistent reporting.

 \end{itemize}